madickinson/Books-Read/2017-Books.md

  - Branca, Andrew F. *The Law of Self Defense: The Indispensable Guide to the Armed Citizen.* 2nd edition.
 Maynard MA: Law of Self Defense, 2013.
 Print.

  - Campbell, Joseph. *Pathways to Bliss: Mythology and Personal Transformation.* Ed.
 David Kudler.
 Novato, Calif: New World Library, 2004.
 Print.

+ - Collier, James Lincoln, and Christopher Collier. *The French and Indian War: 1660 - 1763.* Blackstone Publishing, 2012.
+Print.

  - Evans, Rachel Held. *Searching for Sunday: Loving, Leaving, and Finding the Church.* MP3 Una edition.
 Thomas Nelson on Brilliance Audio, 2015.
 Print.